2002 Marib airstrike: Under US law

 American citizens are typically granted significant legal protections by the US regardless of whether or not they are overseas or part of groups hostile to the country.
-At the time, the CIA claimed that it was specifically targeting Harithi in the strike and did not know Derwish, who held US citizenship, was in the vehicle.
-Officials rejected assertions that his citizenship would make a difference in his killing as he was affiliated with al-Qaeda, and was thus an enemy combatant.
-National Security Advisor Condoleezza Rice, during an appearance on Fox News Sunday, maintained that the strike did not breach Derwish's rights under the American constitution.
-In December, anonymous officials further elaborated on the presidential finding, stating that it did not differentiate between Americans associated with al-Qaeda and non-Americans.
+At the time, the CIA claimed it was specifically targeting Harithi in the strike and did not know Derwish, who held US citizenship, was in the vehicle.
+Officials rejected assertions his citizenship would make a difference in his killing as he was affiliated with al-Qaeda, and thus was an enemy combatant.
+National Security Advisor Condoleezza Rice, during an appearance on Fox News Sunday, maintained the strike did not breach Derwish's rights under the American constitution.
+In December, anonymous officials further elaborated on the presidential finding, stating it did not differentiate between Americans associated with al-Qaeda and non-Americans.
 Therefore, because Derwish was fighting alongside an enemy combatant, his constitutional rights could effectively be voided.
-The decision to kill an American in this situation would depend on whether or not the individual was deemed to be actively posing a terrorist threat to the US or its interests.
-Regarding the government's rationale for killing Derwish, CBS legal analyst Andrew Cohen said:This is legal because the President and his lawyers say so -- it's not much more complicated than that.
+Regarding the rationale for killing Derwish, CBS legal analyst Andrew Cohen said:This is legal because the President and his lawyers say so — it's not much more complicated than that.
 Congress has no great political incentive to tie the hands of the White House in going after these sorts of adversaries.
-And the federal courts won't get involved unless and until someone challenges the practice -- and that's not likely given how these things typically play out.
+And the federal courts won't get involved unless and until someone challenges the practice — and that's not likely given how these things typically play out.
+This is just the new reality, — new rules for a new kind of war — and there really isn't much anyone who doesn't like it can do about it right now.
+The president has the authority to order the killing of enemy soldiers in wartime and that authority apparently has been extended to a much cloudier area.